The global non-linear stability of the Kerr-de Sitter family of black holes: Asymptotic analysis of linear waves

 By a slight abuse of notation, we define the operator $[L,H]$ acting on Cauchy data by

 Thus, if $u$ solves \eqref{EqAsySmIVP}, then $u$ (interpreted as the supported distribution $H u$) solves the forcing problem $L u=f+f^1$ (with $u$ vanishing identically in $t_*<0$).
-Solving this using the Mellin transform as above yields the asymptotic expansion for $u$, given by the same sum as in \eqref{EqAsySmIVPForcingExpansion} with $f+f^1$ in place of $h$; however, a priori the regularity of the remainder term $u'$ is only $\Hb^{-3/2-,\alpha}$.
+Solving this using the Mellin transform as above yields the asymptotic expansion for $u$, given by the same sum as in \eqref{EqAsySmIVPForcingExpansion} with $f+f^1$ in place of $\phi$; however, a priori the regularity of the remainder term $u'$ is only $\Hb^{-3/2-,\alpha}$.
 Since no non-zero linear combination of terms in the asymptotic expansion lies in this space (due to the weight $\alpha$), we conclude that the asymptotic expansions of $u$ thus obtained and of $v$ in \eqref{EqAsySmIVPForcingExpansion} in fact agree, and we thus again obtain the $\Hb^{s,\alpha}$ regularity of $u'$ near $\tau=0$.
 In summary then, the solution $u$ of \eqref{EqAsySmIVP} has the form

-This representation suggests the strategy of how to modify $f$ or the initial data (which determine $f^1$) in order to ensure that the solution $u$ of \eqref{EqAsySmIVP} is exponentially decaying: One needs to ensure that $\wh L(\zeta)^{-1}$ applied to the Mellin transform of $f+f^1$ plus the modification is regular at $\zeta\in\Xi$.
+(Since $f$ is a supported distribution in $t_*$ by~\eqref{EqAsySmViewAsSupp1}, the Mellin transform of $f$ here is the same as the Fourier transform in $t_*$ of $f(t_*,x)$, extended by $0$ to $t_*<0$.)
+This representation suggests the strategy of how to modify $f$ or the initial data (which determine $f^1$) in order to ensure that the solution $u$ of \eqref{EqAsySmIVP} is exponentially decaying: one needs to ensure that $\wh L(\zeta)^{-1}$ applied to the Mellin transform of $f+f^1$ plus the modification is regular at $\zeta\in\Xi$.
 We describe this in detail in the next section.